SEPT. 22 Bang the Keys Workshop 10am-4pm Writers Room

 I began coaching writers in 2003 while banging the keys at The Writers Room in New York City, an Urban Writers Colony.
 At that time fellow writers, from famous screenwriters, to authors of fiction and nonfiction, to new and struggling scribes approached me with the same desires and fears.
 Pretty much all writers, I soon discovered, habitually swing on the emotional pendulum between massive grandiosity and paralyzing insecurity.
 And there was no deep, dark fear nor any megalomaniacal daydream I couldn’t relate to myself!
 I had previously worked for years as a counselor at the NYC AIDS Hotline as well as the Gay and Lesbian Switchboard.
 Soon I found myself filling a great need: as a literary mentor, bossy time-management coach, and compassionate friend to all sorts of writers.
 Over the years I have coached individuals, led a variety of workshops, spoken at writing conferences, and offered trainings to businesses.
 I feel privileged to be the confidante and ally of so many fellow writers.

 Contact me to learn more about how, and whether, we might work together.

 Watch the Bang the Keys book trailer below for a sense of what my book for writers offers, how I work as a coach, and how my writing workshops flow.

 The Bang the Keys APP, chock full of writing exercises, is available now:

 I work on fiction, nonfiction, poetry, and scripts.
-Here’s a selection of books I’ve worked on as an editor or writing coach.
+Here’s a selection of books I’ve worked on as an editor and/or writing coach.